Ted Nugent: Acting

-In 1986, he guest starred in an episode of the hit television show Miami Vice entitled "Definitely Miami".
-Nugent played a villain.
+In 1986, he guest-starred in an episode of the hit television show Miami Vice entitled "Definitely Miami", playing a villain.
 His song "Angry Young Man" was featured in the episode.
 His song "Little Miss Dangerous" was also featured on a Miami Vice episode of the same name, although he did not appear in the episode.

 In 2001, Nugent appeared as himself in a third-season episode of That '70s Show entitled "Backstage Pass".

-Also in 2001, Nugent appeared as himself in the second episode of the short-lived university campus FOX comedy series, Undeclared.
+Also in 2001, Nugent appeared as himself in the second episode of the short-lived university campus FOX comedy series Undeclared.
 In the episode "Full Bluntal Nugety", Nugent is a guest at the university, there to speak on his favorite topics, mainly hunting and gun control.
-This is where new student Steven Karp (Jay Baruchel) takes his love interest Lizzie (Carla Gallo) on their first date.
-Karp tries to heckle Nugent during his speech in an attempt to impress Lizzie, with disastrous results.
-FOX didn't like the idea of Nugent and his political views appearing on this show, so the episode was re-shot and re-edited as "Oh, So You Have a Boyfriend?" which aired without any Ted Nugent content whatsoever.
-The complete "Full Bluntal Nugety (Director's Cut)" episode is available in its entirety, in the Undeclared DVD box set, including some extra Ted Nugent scenes that had been deleted.
+FOX did not like the idea of Nugent and his political views appearing on this show, so the episode was re-shot and re-edited as "Oh, So You Have a Boyfriend?" which aired without any Ted Nugent content whatsoever.
+The complete "Full Bluntal Nugety (Director's Cut)" episode is available in its entirety in the Undeclared DVD box set, including some extra Ted Nugent scenes that had been deleted.

-He made a guest appearance on the television series Aqua Teen Hunger Force, in the episode "Gee Whiz", on Adult Swim.
-Locals believe to have seen the face of Jesus in a billboard and they mention how it looks like Ted Nugent.
-Throughout the episode they think it's Jesus' face, but at the end they discover it was in fact Nugent's.
-He proceeds to shoot a flaming explosive arrow at Carl (mistaking him for a "varmint").
+Nugent made a guest appearance on the television series Aqua Teen Hunger Force, in the episode "Gee Whiz", on Adult Swim.

-In 2007, Nugent appeared in the music video for Nickelback's song "Rockstar" and in 2008 he played a key role in the Toby Keith film Beer for My Horses as the quiet deputy named Skunk.

-In 2007, Nugent debated The Simpsons producer Sam Simon on The Howard Stern Show about the ethics of hunting animals.
+In 2007, Nugent appeared in the music video for Nickelback's song "Rockstar".
+The same year, Nugent debated The Simpsons producer Sam Simon on The Howard Stern Show about the ethics of hunting animals.
 Coincidentally, Nugent would later lend his voice to an over-the-phone appearance in the season 19 episode of The Simpsons, "I Don't Wanna Know Why the Caged Bird Sings", where, in a humorous jab at his political stance, inmate Dwight picks up his call for voting no to the fictional Proposition 87, which bans crossbows in public schools.
 As part of his pre-recorded message, Nugent asks "If we outlaw crossbows in our public schools, who's going to protect our children from charging elk?".

+Nugent made his feature film debut in 2008 in the Toby Keith film Beer for My Horses, playing the role of Skunk, a "long-haired, over-the-top rock 'n' roll deputy sheriff in Jackson County, Oklahoma, who loves bowhunting and guns".

 In 2012, Nugent again appeared as himself on The Simpsons, on the episode "Politically Inept, with Homer Simpson", in which he is nominated as a presidential candidate for the Republican Party.